Willis Meehan: Playing career

+Meehan later played for Manly and the Auburn Warriors in the lower grades.
+In 2017, he signed a contract with Parramatta but was blocked from playing in the NRL for the 2017 NRL season.
+He instead played for the clubs feeder team Wentworthville.

 Boxing

 As a 17-year-old, Meehan won the Australian super-heavyweight boxing title and hoped to fight at the Commonwealth Games, narrowly missing out.
 In 2016, he hopes to fight at the 2016 Summer Olympics.

 On 31 January 2015, Meehan fought on the undercard of the Sonny Bill Williams v Chauncy Welliver bout.

-On 15 November 2015, Meehan defeated Leamy Tato; however, the main event saw Meehan's father defeated by Joseph Parker.
+On 15 October 2015, Meehan defeated Leamy Tato; however, the main event saw Meehan's father defeated by Joseph Parker.

 Professional boxing record

 Personal life

 Meehan is the son of professional boxer, Kali Meehan.
 He converted to Islam in 2015.

 In April 2015, Meehan was charged with headbutting a man and stealing his watch near The Star, Sydney.
 However, he was not convicted after his robbery in company charge was thrown out.
-Meehan later revealed he had been working, while playing for the Roosters, as a stand-over man to settle debts for hardened criminals.
+Meehan later revealed he had been working, while playing for the Roosters, as a stand-over man to settle debts for Australian Hells Angels Bikies.